 3) Transatlantic/Transnational Studies.

-Students may elect to pursue one or more of these tracks over the course of their studies in our department (for more information please see the Graduate Handbook ).
+Students may elect to pursue one or more of these concentrations over the course of their studies in our department (for more information please see the Graduate Handbook ).